-According to the Gender-Smart Investing Summit definition, GSI is “The use of capital to simultaneously generate financial return and advance gender equality.
+According to the Gender-Lens Investing Summit definition, GLI is “The use of capital to simultaneously generate financial return and advance gender equality.
 Integrate gender analysis into financial analysis.
 The three key gender lenses are: Access to Capital, Workplace Equality, Products and Services that positively affect women and girls”.

 The goal of this forum is to bring investors, philanthropists, entrepreneurs and change-makers together to create an honest and open conversation that encourages sharing experiences, good practices, and the co-creation of innovating solutions to drive investments with a gender lens in Latin America.

 Some of the keynote speakers and panelists are: María Cavalcanti, President & CEO of Pro Mujer, Suzanne Biege of Catalyst at Large, Nancy Swanson of Linked Foundation, Virgilio Barco of Acumen, Karla Gallardo of VIWALA, Susana García-Robles of BID LAB – LAVCA, Magali Lamyin of Deetken Impact, among others.